harivardhan888/Amazon-Sales-Analysis/README.md

 ## Analysis

 ### Data Cleaning
-- Processed and cleaned the raw data to handle missing values, remove duplicates, and correct data inconsistencies.
+- Processed and cleaned the raw data to handle remove duplicates, and correct data inconsistencies.

 ### Report Generation
 - Generated a comprehensive report summarizing key findings from the data analysis.